“This was back in the days

 Well, he should have, but the truth is that for all his brilliance, Sartre was pretty messed up due to some unresolved Mommy issues that I won’t go into here (but see the partial autobiography The Words).
 My take: he really didn’t grok how very positive his philosophy was.

 One question you might have: if you are Self-creating, as Sartre argues, what, then, is authenticity?
 Traditionally, it was defined as being true to one’s Self.
 In the 1960s, hippies used to speak of “finding yourself,” as though you were a lost sock.
 But you are not a lost sock.
 So, if there is no pre-existing Self to find or be true to, what could authenticity possibly mean?
 Aren’t we stuck back with Sartre’s nausea and bad faith?
 Well, no. What authenticity really means is a) taking responsibility for one’s Self and b) remaining true to that creation.
 You are the artist of yourself, and authenticity is artistic integrity.
 No, you say, I cannot do that.
-It would compromise the Self I have, am, and will be creating, as a cliché compromises a poem, as a stylistically inconsistent motif compromises a dance or a piece of music.
+It would compromise the Self I have been, am, and will be creating, as a cliché compromises a poem, as a stylistically inconsistent motif compromises a dance or a piece of music.
 The fact that the Self is not predefined for you and that you are free to decide how you are going to feel, think, and act emphatically does NOT condemn you to a meaningless life.
 Quite the contrary.
 You create your own meaning and purpose, and the process of doing so, like any process of artistic creation, is engaging, purposeful, and meaningful.
 (For more on this topic, see the following: https://bobshepherdonline.wordpress.com/2019/03/17/three-meanings-of-meaning/).